Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 #### Verifying your Claim

-After you make an on-chain claim for LUNAR, your balance should be updated on AXIACoin-JS Apps immediately.
+After you make an on-chain claim for LUNAR, your balance should be updated on AXIA-JS Apps immediately.

 Having trouble?
-Send an email to [support@axiacoin.network](mailto:support@axiacoin.network).
+Send an email to [support@AXIA.network](mailto:support@AXIA.network).

 ### Third Party Claims Processes